Mgbeojikwe/car_race_shoooter-C-/README.md

 step 2 : run  $./a.out

+N:B: A video sample of the game is attached in this main branch

 This car race is a 2d type of which the player has to shoot-off approaching enemy's cars and also dodge approaching poinous green leaves.
 The game ends if any of the following occurs: i) Any of the enemy cars successfully by-pass the player's car ii) Any of the approaching greeen leaves touches the player's car. iii) The shoots utilized all their bullets ( total number of bullets available = 50)

 The game can be re-startred by pressing any key.